 - Disputed Wages

 A company must understand labor laws pertaining to its area and specific industry.
 Understanding these can quickly avoid friction between you and your workers and even lead to legal battles.
 For example, many employees need to be paid overtime when they end up working 40 hours or more.
 It’s also critical to stay updated with the laws as they can change yearly.
 Of course, knowing the latest laws can be an ongoing battle when you’re already busy running a business.
-Having a commercial litigation attorney Connecticut you can call makes things easier—a fact our friends at Eric Lindh Foster Law, LLC agree with.
+Having a commercial litigation attorney you can call makes things easier—a fact our friends at Eric Lindh Foster Law, LLC agree with.